As I walked over to the car I could feel the tears welling up in my eyes. “I don’t want to do this,” I kept repeating in my head.

 Sure there are things that you’re simply afraid of.
 Heights, spiders, and revolving doors…these you can avoid at all costs if you want, for the mere fact that they just scare the shit out of you.
 It’s rare that fear will pop up unannounced, whether it is something you know scares you or not.

 Maybe you’re afraid to start a business that could potentially fail.
 Perhaps you’re scared that guy you bump into at Starbucks every Thursday will reject you.
 Or you want to learn to scuba dive this year but are terrified of the ocean.
+Or maybe your dream job is working at a construction site, but because of your fear of heights, you have been putting your dream on hold.
+It may benefit you to take up safety training to try and beat this fear of heights.
+If this sounds like something you want to give a go, view site here.
+This isn’t the way to live and everyone should have the chance at pursuing their goals.
+But don’t forget, there is always a solution to every problem.

 Break it Down

 Now that you’ve acknowledged your fear, write down all the horrible things that could happen if you were to face it.
-What about it causes that feeling to well up in the pit of your stomach?
+What about it causes that feeling too well up in the pit of your stomach?

 In regards to the go-cart, I was essentially afraid of sucking.
 If there’s something I’m not good at, I’ll teach myself without any witnesses until I’m pretty good.
 Then I’ll let the world see.
-Obviously, crashing is pretty fucking scary—but I was more afraid of crushing my pride than the possibility of handicapping or killing myself.
-Which would definitely happen if I crashed again.
+Obviously, crashing is pretty fucking scary-but I was more afraid of crushing my pride than the possibility of handicapping or killing myself.
+Which would definitely happen if I crashed again?

 Examine Your Opponent